About the National Assistance Card

 The National Assistance Card Service hope that, in the future, the National Assistance Card will be available to all people in Australia with disability and health conditions.

-For more information on who the card is for, please visit our "Eligibility and Who The Card Is For?" page.
+For more information on who the card is for, please visit our "Eligibility and Who the Card Is For?" page.

 The National Assistance Card can:

-• help cardholders communicate their unique areas of difficulty and the assistance they may need
+• Help cardholders communicate their unique areas of difficulty and the assistance they may need

-• give cardholders greater independence
+• Give cardholders greater independence

-• assist cardholders to feel more confident in everyday social situations
+• Assist cardholders to feel more confident in everyday social situations

-• provide peace of mind for families and carers
+• Provide peace of mind for families and carers

-• enhance community understanding of disability and health conditions
+• Enhance community understanding of disability and health conditions

-• support positive community interaction with cardholders.
+• Support positive community interaction with cardholders.

 Every National Assistance Card is personalised.